Range Builder Guide

 Scenario Development

-- Create a clear timeline for all events and injects
+- Define a clear timeline for events and injects

 - Test timing and dependencies thoroughly